-Uninsured Motorist & Hit & Run Accidents in Colorado
+Helping Victims of Uninsured Motorist & Hit & Run Accidents Across Colorado

 Although the state of Colorado requires every owner of any type of vehicle to have bodily injury liability insurance in case of an accident, not every vehicle owner complies with the law.
-Statistics in Colorado indicate that approximately 15 percent of motor vehicles involved in accidents in the state do not have the required liability insurance.
+Statistics in Colorado indicate that approximately 15 percent of motor vehicles involved in accidents in the state do not have the required liability insurance, which would mean your Uninsured Motorist Insurance would come into play.
 If you are the victim in an automobile accident, there is a 15 percent chance that the person who caused the accident is uninsured, according to the Rocky Mountain Insurance Information Association.

 If you were involved in a hit and run accident or were hit by an uninsured or underinsured motorist, turn to the Denver uninsured motorist lawyers at Larson Larimer Schneider, P.C.
 With over 100 years of collective legal experience, we know how to navigate the law on your behalf and look for alternative sources of compensation.
 Continue reading to learn more about uninsured motorist coverage in Colorado, or reach out to us directly to schedule a no-cost, no-obligation consultation.